ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#DerivationRule](http://www.w3.org/ns/lemon/morph#DerivationRule)

-**morph:CompoundingRule** refers to rules that take more than one LexicalEntry as input to generate the output LexicalEntry.
+**morph:CompoundingRule** refers to rules that take the base form of more than one LexicalEntry as input to generate the (canonical) form of the output LexicalEntry.

 <div class="description">